williancozzi/radioPodcasts/README.md

 # radioPodcasts
-is a simple project to understand concepts of the integration between html, javascript and css, searching in a range slider, podcasts, like if there were stations of a classic radio.
+is a simple project to understand concepts of the integration between html, javascript and css, using vanilla js to search in a range slider, podcasts, like if there were stations of a classic radio.